 Passports & Visas

-Obtaining a passport and the required visas is the responsibility of the delegate and his/her family.
-It is recommended that delegates apply immediately, if required, following their selection.
-Please note passports must be valid for 6 months for USA travel.
+Obtaining a passport and the required visas is the responsibility of the student and his/her family.
+It is recommended that students apply immediately, if required, following their selection.
+Please note passports must be valid for 6 months post travel.

 How to Take Part

 Applying to take part is a two stage process which includes the following: